MalekAnas6/MalekAnas6/README.md

 # 💫 About Me:
-Data Engineer experienced in building and automating data pipelines, ingesting large datasets, and delivering reliable ETL workflows.
-Focused on transforming raw data into high-quality, analytics-ready systems through efficient, scalable design.
+Data Engineer working on end-to-end data pipelines, from ingestion to transformation and storage.
+Experienced in handling large datasets and building dependable ETL processes that produce clean, analytics-ready data.
+Focused on scalable design, automation, and improving data reliability and performance across systems.

 ## 🌐 Socials: